elerihulme/surf-track/README.md

 - ### Languages:

     + [Python 3.8.5](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.
-    + [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.

 - ### Frameworks and libraries:

     + [Django](https://www.djangoproject.com/): python framework used to create all the logic.
-    + [Bootstrap](): was used to control click events and sending AJAX requests.
+    + [Bootstrap](https://getbootstrap.com/): library used for structure, styling and responsive design.

 - ### Databases: